lcrasovan/nodeJsExamples/README.md

-# nodeJsExamples
-# Some util examples with NodeJS
+# Some nice examples with NodeJS

-1. Upload files to GDrive using the Google Drive API
+## Upload files to GDrive using the Google Drive API (OAuth2 client used)

 Prerequisites: